Regardless of background, we as product managers are obligated to know how to ship effective B2B (business-to-business) products.

 Many times, product managers bring a consumer product mindset to B2B products.
 After all, if consumers like being visually delighted, why not introduce delight to business users as well?

 Here's why: in B2B, someone’s trying to get something done on a tight timeline.
+However, you can check out the opinion of other product experts in the PMHQ community.

-I've found that the key to shipping effective B2B products is to retain familiar user experiences.
+I've personally found that the key to shipping effective B2B products is to retain familiar user experiences.
 In other words, the fewer new visuals you introduce, the better.

 For example, through existing processes and tools, a particular user group might be used to clicking on a large square button that says “Add New Record”.